Perspective | Nine problems with college basketball on TV — and how to fix them

 Solution: Coaches don’t need 30 seconds to find a sub; give them 10 and keep the players on the court and ready to play when the sub comes in.

-2. Players slapping hands with teammates after a free throw — whether a make or a miss.
+2. Players slap hands with teammates after a free throw — whether a make or a miss.

-The great Red Auerbach once said if a teammate went anywhere near a free throw shooter — especially after a make — or if one of his players left the foul line to slap someone’s hand, he’d … well, I can’t repeat exactly what he said he’d do.
+The great Red Auerbach once said if a teammate went anywhere near a free throw shooter — especially after a make — or if one of his players left the foul line to slap someone’s hand, he would . . . well, I can’t repeat exactly what he said he would do.
 Family newspaper.

 Solution: Once a player receives the ball to shoot a free throw, no one can touch him in any way.
-He can take one step back after his first shot, but no more.
+He can take one step back after his first shot but no more.
 This simple rule would shave at least five minutes off every game.

 3. Replays take far too long, far too often.